Travel Budget Japan: How much it costs and how to save

 Japan-wide Rail Pass

-The Japan-wide JR Rail Pass can only be purchased by foreigners outside of Japan and must be exchanged for the actual pass upon arrival.
+The Japan-wide JR Rail Pass can only be purchased by foreigners outside Japan and must be exchanged for the actual pass upon arrival.

 Trains in Japan are (almost) always on time, making train travel easy and convenient | Photo by Armin Forster on Pixabay